How Retailers can Use Beacons Powered Proximity Marketing through COVID-19

 What are beacons?

-Beacons are small Bluetooth devices that can send alerts to smartphones based on location proximity.
-Beacon technology can be used to send discounts, promotions, upcoming events, or other reminders to customers when they're in-store.
+Beacons are little devices with Bluetooth functionality and can send notifications to smartphones on the basis of location proximity.
+The technology is employed to notify people of discounts, events, promotions, or other alerts to buyers when they're buying in-store.
 The store's app needs permissions from the customer to track his/her location even when the app is not in use or else customers can open the store app when they’re close to a store to look for offers.

 Let’s explore a few more use cases of this technology that retailers can actively leverage through COVID-19 and can turn challenges into opportunities: